-Chemotherapy isn't generally used for the most common type of kidney cancer.
+Chemotherapy isn't generally used for renal cell cancer.
+This is the most common type of kidney cancer.
 You might have it if you have transitional cell cancer of the kidney.

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.